turbotaw/ParafinDemo/README.md

 # Overview

-This project was built using React and PostgreSQL.
-It is an example of a fake company "GrubDash" and how they might use Parafin and their APIs to better serve their customers.
+This project was built using React and and the Parafin APIs.
+The purpose is to demonstrate a basic implementation of the Parafin Elements and APIs.
+There is also a new user onboarding form to demonstrate the differnt APIs and their usage.
+The src/app/api/useToken.ts file contains the function we use frequently to request a token from Parafin.

 ## Available Scripts